TheMattBin/3D-Geological-Modeling/README.md

 This repo is for 3D geological or geotechnical modelling based on machine learning

+>[!IMPORTANT]
+> arcpy is not included in requirements as it needs license!

 ## Models
 - [x] K Nearest Neighbour (kNN)
 - [x] Support Vector Machine (SVM)